 The DHSC has warned that the next flu season could see higher numbers of cases than before the pandemic.
-The annual flu letter says: 'As social contact returns to pre-pandemic norms there is likely to be a resurgence in influenza activity in winter 2022 to 2023 to levels similar to or higher than before the pandemic.'
+The initial annual flu letter said: 'As social contact returns to pre-pandemic norms there is likely to be a resurgence in influenza activity in winter 2022 to 2023 to levels similar to or higher than before the pandemic.'

-It adds that 'co-circulation' of flu, COVID-19 and other respiratory viruses 'could add substantially to pressures in the NHS in 2022 to 2023, by addition, or by prolongation of the overall period for which respiratory viruses circulate in sequence'.
+It added that 'co-circulation' of flu, COVID-19 and other respiratory viruses 'could add substantially to pressures in the NHS in 2022 to 2023, by addition, or by prolongation of the overall period for which respiratory viruses circulate in sequence'.

 Who is eligible for the flu jab this year?

 - Children aged two or three years on 31 August 2022

 - All primary school aged children (from reception to year 6)